iv-m/iv-m.github.io/contents/articles/first-article/index.md

 ## So, do you want a blog?

 Let's see.
 I want to write some stuff.
-Locally, in my Vim, as it's the most convinent way of writing.
+Locally, in my Vim, as it's the most convenient way of writing.
 Preferably using some neat markup, like markdown.

 I want to commit what's written to git.
 I'm fond of git.
 I'm a git